 In Maryland, the normal, non-emergency adult guardianship process is started by filing a petition.
 After that, it would typically take 6–8 weeks before a hearing would be held to determine who the court was going to appoint as guardian.
 That has changed under COVID-19 rules.

-Maryland Court Hearings are Suspended
+Maryland Court Guardianship Hearings

 How to Push Your Guardianship Case Forward During COVID-19